-Android, iOS, macOS and Windows users may also already be using WhatsApp to send and receive messages with their friends and family.
+Android, iOS, macOS, and Windows users may also already be using WhatsApp to send and receive messages with their friends and family.
 The feature that may have been most attractive to many of you (parents can’t monitor your conversations) uses end-to-end encryption to prevent monitoring.

 Encrypted messaging apps protect your personal conversations from the prying eyes of those who would monitor your activities.
-I’ll be taking a look at 4 popular encrypted messaging apps and how those apps protect your privacy.
+I’ll be taking a look at three popular encrypted messaging apps and how those apps protect your privacy.

 What Are the Best Encrypted Messaging Apps?

 You’re likely familiar with a few of them and may already be using them.
-But, I also bet that you’ll learn a few things about each app as we take a look at them.
+But, I’ll also bet that you’ll learn a few things about each app as we take a look at them.

-Apple Messages (iOS, watchOS and macOS)
+Apple Messages (iOS, iPadOS, watchOS, and macOS)

-Besides, many iPhone, iPad, Apple Watch and Mac users may not realize how well Messages protects their messaging sessions.
+Besides, many iPhone, iPad, Apple Watch, and Mac users may not realize how well Messages protects their messaging sessions.

 The Apple Messages app uses iMessage, Apple’s secure messaging service, which provides end-to-end encryption for users’ messages sent via the Messages app.